 Asking the questions may prompt the buyer(s) to make some inquiries of their own, and get back to the operation with more information.
 If this information is not available, there is nothing more that the auditee can do.
 He has done his due diligence and tried to get as much information as possible before the application of the agricultural chemicals.

-The CanadaGAP auditor will want to know if the auditee has had this conversation with his/her buyer.
+The CanadaGAP auditor will want to know if the auditee has had this conversation (verbally) with his/her buyer.
 The auditor should also ask to see if the auditee’s buyer has provided handouts or other sources of information on MRLs, or about which chemicals can or cannot be used, etc. There should be proof that this communication has taken place.

 For an operation involved in packing, storage, repacking, wholesaling or brokerage:

 The auditee will need to be aware of different MRLs for the countries that the product is being exported to.
-They need to know that the product they are shipping to these countries has met any restrictions on agricultural chemical usage.
+They need to know that the product that is being shipped to these countries has met any restrictions on agricultural chemical usage.
 The only way for the auditee to know destination market MRLs are being respected is to communicate with their suppliers who are actually doing the spraying.

 There should be proof that this communication has taken place and that the auditee has considered the MRLs.
 Some acceptable forms of proof may include: